zellwk/zellwk.com/src/_includes/_quotes/vladimir.md

 <blockquote>
-  I like your explanation style and ability to split complicated stuff into chewable fragments.
-The explanation itself does not make me feel a bit stupid.
-On the contrary, I got it, so I'm able to move forward.
+  I like the way you explain things.
+You can split complicated things into cheweable fragments.
+Also, your explanation doesn't make me feel stupid (unlike others).
+I get what you say and I can move forward.
   <cite>Vladimir</cite>
 </blockquote>